Row-Column Mirror Symmetry for Colored Torus Knot Homology: Y-ification

 \begin{proof} We set $\tilde{\alpha}^y := \tilde{\alpha} + \sum_{i = 1}^n ((\overline{\alpha})_{y_i} \otimes 1) y_i$; this is nothing more than the map $\tilde{\alpha}$ with the periodic degree $0$ component $\overline{\alpha} \otimes 1$ replaced by its lift $\overline{\alpha}^y \otimes 1$ from Proposition \ref{prop: fynite}.
 For notational convenience, we refer to the nontrivial $y$-degree piece of $\tilde{\alpha}^y$ as $\tilde{\alpha}_y$, so that $\tilde{\alpha}^y = \tilde{\alpha} + \tilde{\alpha}_y$.
 By the results of Appendix \ref{app: dot_slide_nat}, we can read off $\tilde{\alpha}_y = (y_n - y_1) (\overline{\mu} \tilde{\chi} \iota \otimes 1) \otimes 1$.

 We compute $[\delta, \tilde{\alpha}^y]$ explicitly:

 Since $\tilde{\alpha}$ is already known to be a chain map of uncurved complexes, the term $[d, \tilde{\alpha}]$ above vanishes.
 To see that $\tilde{\alpha}^y$ is a chain map, we check explicitly that the contributions from the other three grouped terms above cancel.
-As in our proof of Theorem \ref{thm: alphasquig}, we filter this computation by periodic and Koszul degrees.
+As in our proof of Theorem \ref{thm: alphasquig}, we collect our computations by periodic degree.
 Note that none of $\Delta_{A'_n}$, $\Delta_{A_{n - 1}}$, or $\tilde{\alpha}_y$ has any nonzero periodic degree components, so the third grouped term above will only play a role in periodic degree $u^\textbf{0}$ computations.

 \textbf{Periodic degree $u^\textbf{0}$}:

 That $[\delta, \tilde{\alpha}^y]_{u^\textbf{0}} = 0$ follows immediately from Proposition \ref{prop: fynite}.

 \textbf{Periodic degree $u_i$}: